SEND Information Report Q&A

 SEND and the Curriculum Offer:

 St. Peter’s Catholic School is an over-subscribed mainstream school where the vast majority of learning is delivered in groups set according to the pupil’s academic ability.
-Currently in year 7 there is an exception as pupils are mainly taught in mixed ability groups (2016-2017).
 Every pupil at St. Peter’s has the opportunity to follow all National Curriculum subjects as well as following an appropriate KS4/KS5 pathway (GCSE/ BTEC/GCE).

 We are committed to narrowing the attainment gap between SEND and non-SEND pupils.
 We attempt to do this through quality teaching, the use of whole school intervention programme’s or through targeting specific groups in certain subject areas, particularly in English and Mathematics.
 It is our policy to not withdraw students from lessons wherever possible.
 However there are occasions when the individual needs of certain pupils do require smaller groups or one to one intervention outside of the mainstream classroom.